chanzuckerberg/swipe/README.md

 # SWIPE: SFN-WDL infrastructure for pipeline execution
-A template repository for SFN-WDL based projects
+A template repository and Terraform module for SFN-WDL based projects